ShantnuS/oof-on-close/README.md

 ## Version overview:

-* 1.0 - Plays "oof" when tab is closed.
+* 1.0.0 - Plays "oof" when tab is closed.
-* 1.1 - Toggle switch to turn "oof" on/off.
+* 1.1.0 - Toggle switch to turn "oof" on/off.
-* 1.2 (Upcoming) - Change playback speed of "oof" using slider".
-* 42.7 (Stretch goal) - Use machine learning techniques to determine ideal "oof" frequency based on tab contents and browsing habits.
+* 2.0.0 - Upgrade to Chrome Extension Manifest V3